 To implement the interleaving and variation principles an exercise must recreate lots of shooting within realistic game situations.
-An example would be a 3v3 game plus a floater in half court with a maximum of 5 passes or possession is awarded to the other team.
+An example would be a 3v3 game plus a floater in half court with a maximum sequence of 5 passes before possession is awarded to the other team.
 This would ensure there are lots of shooting opportunities because of the overload, pass restriction and proximity of the goals.

 This exercise is interleaved because the shooting is integrated within an open game situation which necessitates covering many other game concepts at the same time.
 Each shooting situation will be different (variation principle) so each time the player will be required to assess and adapt the type of shot they will use according to the circumstances.

 It does not matter that there is no control to guarantee all types of shooting are being covered as variation ensures all types of shooting will see improvement.
 In one study a group of children spent 12 weeks practising throwing beanbags into a bucket.
 The children were split into two groups.
 One group only practised throwing into a bucket 3 feet away and the other group mixed it up by throwing into buckets 2 or 4 feet away.
 At the end of the study the groups were tested on throwing beanbags into a bucket 3 feet away.
-The mixed group performed much better even though they had never practised at that distance.
+The mixed group performed much better even though they had never practised at that distance unlike the other group.

 It is common for a coach to plan training so that one week or one session we work on one topic, i.e. positional defence, and after that has reached an acceptable level, another topic is covered.
 The structure of the individual sessions should also reflect these three principles.
 So they should be spaced, interleaved and with varied topics within the same sessions, micro-cycles and macro-cycles.

-I have covered previously how the use of small sided game (SSGs)or integrated training is the optimal coaching methodology, supported by research, for training invasion sports such as futsal.
+I have covered previously how the use of small sided game (SSGs) or integrated training is the optimal coaching methodology, supported by research, for training invasion sports such as futsal.
 The ideas that have been discussed here have relevance to this and it can be seen why they are so effective.

 One simple and excellent way to coach related to this is to setup a normal 5v5 game in the training session and the coach freezes it when they see an error to make corrections, without focusing any specific topic.
 One minute the coach might correct positional defence and the next attacking transitions.
 This way of training features the three principles and when I have been coached in this way I have found it very effective.

 Another useful tool to improve learning is low-stakes testing which is a type of ‘retrieval practice’.
 Testing allows the player or the coach to know what they have understood, areas that require more work and evaluate their training or coaching to modify it in the future.
 It also forces the player to try to recall what they have learned and this process of recalling helps embed the learning.
 This is not high pressured testing where the coach uses the results to make comparisons or rankings.
-This would create anxiety which is not beneficial neither for learning nor performance.
+This would create anxiety which is not beneficial for either learning or performance.

 Testing could be implemented through questions on paper or, more effectively, through the use of video.
 This can be very useful where on-court training is restricted due to time constraints or fatigue.
 This theoretical learning will only have transfer to performance with on court practice but it could speed up the learning process.

 Reflection is where the player reviews their training by asking themselves questions.
 Some example questions might be; What are the principles and key ideas of what I learned?
 What other game concepts does it relate to?
-How would these concepts be employed in different game situations?
+How would these concepts be employed and adapted in different game situations?
 Many coaches find this useful at the end of a session but it could also be done 15 minutes before the start of training to discuss what was covered in the last session.
 This would reduce the need to recover what was done previously and get the players mentally prepared for the training.

 Reflection is also probably the reason why slightly delayed feedback has been shown to improve retention.
 In the period before the coach provides their comments the player will consider for themselves how it could have been done better and this mental effort will embed learning deeper.